-Actions planned to enhance coordination between public and private housing and social service agencies with SETH and UM Army, a ministry of the United Methodist Church, for the rehabilitation of owner-occupied housing.
+Actions planned to enhance coordination between public and private housing and social service agencies

+At this time there are no public or private housing agencies serving League City.
+The City has a good relationship with Bay Area Turning Point and, though BATP opted not to apply for PY 2019 funding, the City will continue to coordinate with them where possible.
+The City coordinates, to the extent possible, with SETH and UM Army, a ministry of the United Methodist Church, for the rehabilitation of owner-occupied housing.
 The City will work to coordinate with Gulf Coast Center, which has an office in League City.
 The City will continue to coordinate with the current subrecipients in addressing the needs of the community.
 The activities in the Main Street/Park Avenue area will enhance the coordination and communication between City staff in all departments, the school district, Interfaith Caring Ministries, and Communities in Schools-Bay Area, that are located in the Target Area.
 The activities in the Target Area will also enhance coordination between the CDBG staff and the various commissions and committees such as the City's Historic Commission and the Bay Area Houston Transportation Partnership.